Bens-Chen/Option-Analysis-System/README.md

 ## Reading Order

-1. Start with `Methods/README.md` to understand the pricing engines.
+1. Start with `Methods/README.md` to understand the pricing methods.
 2. Read `Market_Data/README.md` to see how real market data is pulled from yfinance.
 3. Read `Calibration/README.md` for implied volatility.
 4. Read `Greak Letters/README.md` for Greeks and hedging.